Rishika70/ML_Capstone_Topic_Modeling/README.md

 ## Conclusion

-Overall, the LDA model with CountVectorizer proved to be a more effective approach to topic modeling of the BBC News articles dataset, producing results which closely corresponded with the original article categories.
+Overall, the LDA model with CountVectorizer proved to be a more effective approach to topic modeling of the BBC News articles dataset, producing results that closely corresponded with the original article categories.
 This project demonstrates the usefulness of topic modeling techniques for understanding large text datasets and the importance of selecting an appropriate algorithm for the task at hand.

 <div align = "right">
   <a href="#topic-modeling-of-bbc-news-articles">(back to top)</a>